YuanTian233/modflow6/README.md

 need flopy and modflow6

-Modflow6 is used in this model.
+MODFLOW 6 is used in this model.

 MODFLOW 6:
         https://water.usgs.gov/water-resources/software/MODFLOW-6/